Artist Conversation and Book Signing

-The seminar is organized by George Flaherty, Adele Nelson, and Eddie Chambers.
+The seminar was organized by George Flaherty, Adele Nelson, and Eddie Chambers.

-The seminars are supported by the UT Provost Office’s Seed Grants for Actions that promote Community Transformation, an initiative to enable members of our campus community to lead projects that promote diversity, equity, and inclusion.
+The seminar was supported by the UT Provost Office’s Seed Grants for Actions that promote Community Transformation, an initiative to enable members of our campus community to lead projects that promote diversity, equity, and inclusion.
 Funding is also provided by the Office of the Dean of the College of Fine Arts and Art History Lecture Series.

 Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil

 This international seminar, to be held April 24-25, 2020 at the Universidade Federal do Rio Grande do Sul in Porto Alegre, Brazil, is co-organized by the Fundação Bienal do Mercosul; Instituto de Artes, Universidade Federal do Rio Grande do Sul; Curso de Artes Visuais, Universidade Estadual do Rio Grande do Sul; and CLAVIS.

 Precarity, Resistance, and Contemporary Art from the Americas

 Clark Art Institute, Williamstown